defra-design/aqie-design-history/app/posts/private-beta/sprint-three.md

 Overall, our team observed improved participant engagement compared to the previous iteration.
 We noted that:

-* participants scrolled down the entirety of the page, despite the length of it
+* participants scrolled down the whole page, despite the length of it
 * there was increased engagement with the trend and levels of pollutants in the tables
 * the recognisable measuring station names provoked curiosity and commentary

 ### What needs work

-Whilst we had increased particpant engament from sprint one, it was agreed that we needed to improve:
+Whilst we had increased particpant engagement from sprint one, it was agreed that we needed to improve:

-* participants are still not clicking through to deeper pollutant content without prompts
+* participants clicking through to deeper pollutant content without prompts
-* articipants are still put off by the scientific names of the pollutants
+* participants not being put off by the scientific names of the pollutants
-* the details component with differing levels health information was not being accessed
+* the details component with differing levels health information being accessed
 * mobile optimisation

 ## What we focussed on in sprint three

-As a team, in Sprint three, we agreed the main points to focus on were:
+As a team, we agreed the main points to focus on were:

-* adjusting the content heirarchy, whilst bringing more of the health information to the fore
+* adjusting the content heirarchy and making the health information more prominant
-* exploring ways of increasing engagement with the pollutant details
+* increasing participant engagement with the pollutant details
 * optimising the content and layouts for tablet and mobile